Red locust: Ecology

 Swarming females often lay eggs at night.
 Their young immediately behave gregariously and are capable of "hopping" hundreds of metres every day.

 Outbreaks

 Outbreak areas have been identified in Zambia, Tanzania, Malawi, Madagascar, and Réunion.
 In the Sahel, the species is observed on a more incidental basis in Cape Verde, the central Niger River delta in Mali, and around Lake Chad.
-The last widespread plague occurred from 1930-1944, when almost all of southern Africa was invaded.
+Large swarms attacked the KwaZulu-Natal region which contributed to creating conditions which favoured the 1890s African rinderpest outbreak.
+The last widespread plague occurred from 1930 to 1944, when almost all of southern Africa was invaded.

 After unsuccessful efforts to control the locusts through environmental modifications, chemical agents are currently being used.
 A biological product based on an entomopathogenic fungus, Metarhizium acridum, is now available (see desert locust).
 It has been successfully tested on both nymphs and adults of the red locust.
 However, over recent years, a new mechanism to control pests was created.
-The Integrated pest management (IPM) is a combination of environmentally friendly methods that together can be used effectively as a pest management strategy (ANDIATSIREVOMBOLA et al., 2016).
+The Integrated pest management (IPM) is a combination of environmentally friendly methods that together can be used effectively as a pest management strategy.